 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-Varroa mites are a pest that attaches to honey bees that can cause massive losses of colonies.
+Varroa mites are pests that attach to honey bees that can cause massive losses of colonies.
 Taktic bee treatment for Varroa mites aims to help beekeepers control the mites in their beehives.
 It contains 12.5% Amitraz as its active ingredient.
-With proper use, Taktic is highly efficient and poses low risk to beekeepers with proper use.
-Additionally, Taktic bee treatment for Varroa mites is safe for honey consumers and users of other bee products.
+With proper use, Taktic is highly efficient and poses low risk to beekeepers and bees.
+Additionally, Taktic is safe for honey consumers and users of other bee products.
 Taktic is classified as a biological pesticide and insecticide for agro-chemical use.
 Its chemical formula is C19H23N3.

 Taktic bee treatment has been useful for beekeepers for many years.
 Its first use is documented to be in the early 2000s.
 The miticide has been used successfully in various parts of the globe including Israel, USA and Yugoslavia.
 In Israel, a national campaign saw all beekeepers treat their beehives with Taktic for 5 consecutive treatments every 3-4 days.
 It saved the bees in the country from destruction by Varroa mites.